“Painting is very easy when you don’t know how, but very difficult when you do”

 Acrylic landscape painting- Free video Course |Part 1

 This video below shows the first steps I take to start the acrylic landscape painting.
-The next steps will follow next week.
-Make sure to subscribe to my YouTube Art school Channel to keep updated, you don’t need an account and you’ll get weekly email updates when a new video is posted.
+Make sure to subscribe to my YouTube Art school Channel to keep updated.

 Morning class, I’m Will Kemp from Will Kemp Art School and this is part one in a free series showing you how to get started in acrylic landscape painting.
 We’re going to start with this image, you can download it straight from my website and I’m going to show you how to make this.